abdelrahmanbonna/mvvm_page_generator/README.md

 ## Features

-* makes a page with it's view, viewmodel, and service.
+* makes a page with it's view, viewmodel, and service ready to be used in any pmvvm project.

 ## Getting started